codepath/ios_yelp_swift/README.md

 1. Getting cells to line up properly with Auto Layout was not easy.
 2. Wasn't sure if I should use a `class` or a `struct` for the `FilterSettings` model
+3. Not sure if I used unwind segues correctly (or if I like using them).
+Would like to know how people handled that programmatically (instead of via IB magic)
-3. Was getting a very occasional crash with business having `imageURL = nil` (intermittent crashes are the worst) - Is it worth adding Crashlytics or some crash reporting library to help with this?
+4. Was getting a very occasional crash with business having `imageURL = nil` (intermittent crashes are the worst) - Is it worth adding Crashlytics or some crash reporting library to help with this?
+5. I'm curious how other people handled the separation of data from UI in the settings screen.

 ## License